uschpc/workshop-singularity/src/index.md

 ## Why use Singularity for research?

-- Install anything you want (like on your local computer)
+- Install anything you want (based on any Linux OS)
-- Portable and reproducible software environment
+- Ease installation issues by using pre-built container images
-- Use same software stack among research group
+- Ensure the same software stack is used among a research group
-- Use same software stack on any Linux system (e.g., any HPC center)
+- Use the same software stack across Linux systems (e.g., any HPC center)
-- Containerize workflows
+- Run the same workflows across Linux systems by embedding runscripts in container images

-## Singularity use cases
+## Some specific Singularity use cases

 - Converting Docker images to Singularity images
 - Using applications that need older or cutting-edge or very specific versions of software